 Get started using powerful Kanban cards more competently

-What is a Kanban card?
+What Is a Kanban card?

-What should be on a Kanban card?
+What Should Be on a Kanban Card?

 Each Kanban card contains valuable data about the task it represents.
 It includes the task status, summary of the assignment, deadline, responsible person, and so on.

-In order to quickly understand the idea of the Kanban card system, imagine a software development team that use a whiteboard and sticky notes to represent their work items.
+To quickly understand the idea of the Kanban card system, imagine a software development team that use a whiteboard and sticky notes to represent their work items.

 Like every dev team, they have different features and bugs.
-They move the sticky notes through defined columns, for example – To Do, Prioritized, Development, Testing, Blocked and Done.
+They move the sticky notes through defined columns (for example, To Do, Prioritized, Development, Testing, Blocked and Done).